samyraalmeida/OI-Problems/CEOI/README.md

+# CEOI - Central-European Olympiad in Informatics

-My solutions to CEOI problems
+My solutions to CEOI's problems